TomConlin/Sudiball/README.md

 06/08/2013

-sSkeletal gimbal telescope mount, it is like a ball but less.
+Skeletal gimbal telescope mount, it is like a ball but less.

 see: http://ix.cs.uoregon.edu/~tomc/Hobbies/Astronomy/ATM/SudiBall.pdf